 Anyone who’s been to Ireland knows that as amazing as Dublin’s pubs may be, the real craic is in Galway.
 Sure, I may be biased as Galway was once a place that I called home, but I’m not alone in my thoughts.
-Even the locals agree that Galway’s craic is top notch, with many of them choosing to spend their weekends or holidays in Ireland’s famous west coast town to drink at Galway’s best pubs.
+Even the locals agree that Galway’s craic is top notch, with many of them choosing to spend their weekends or holidays in Ireland’s famous west coast town to drink at some of the best pubs in Galway.

 Traditional music, great beer, and friendly locals all add to the draw of Galway’s nightlife.
 But another huge factor, especially important to solo female travellers in Ireland, is that Galway has been awarded the purple flag; crediting the city for its vibrant, diverse, but most importantly, safe nightlife.